sam-gilroy/demo/README.md

 mysql> USE hotelResApp

+mysql> SELECT user FROM mysql.user GROUP BY user;

 mysql> CREATE USER 'hotel'@'localhost' IDENTIFIED BY 'ThePassword';

 mysql> GRANT ALL PRIVILEGES ON * . * TO 'hotel'@'localhost';